 Fast facts:

-• Understand what the warning codes mean and what actions the CFA recommends for you to do for each code.
+- Understand what the warning codes mean and what actions your state/territory fire authority recommends for you to do for each code.

-• Ensure you have downloaded the emergency management app for your State on your mobile device
+- Ensure you have downloaded the emergency management app for your state/territory on your smartphone.

 More information: